 shaping the darkness to its soft designs.

-I've seen those lights in sleep,
+I've seen those lights in sleep, or nearing sleep,

 out of my inner darkness sometimes seep